ait02/DjangoRestAPI/README.md

 # DjangoRestAPI

-Practicing my Django REST Framework skills to integrate it with ReactJS
+Practicing my Django REST Framework skills so that I can build an API that can integrate with ReactJS